RobCranfill/cpsr16/README.md

    * Fill
      * As soon as you press CF, the FILL X takes over from PATTERN X and plays until the end of the fill.
      * Normally after playing FILL X, it will revert back to PATTERN X.
-     * If a fill is playing and the Count/Fill button is pressed again, after playing FILL X, it will transition to PATTERN Y.
+     * If a fill is playing and the CF button is pressed again, after playing FILL X it will transition to PATTERN Y.

-     * TODO: If DM is *IN A FILL*, pressing SS will stop after playing FILL X (where "X" is the current pattern).
+## TO DO
+  * Is it "main_a" or "pattern_a" or "pattern a" ? etc.
+  * Make tick delay such that we look at the button many times during sleep, not just once.

 ## Notes